By Qui Nguyen

 Directed by Randy Baker

-A comedic romp into the world of fantasy role-playing games, SHE KILLS MONSTERS tells the story of Agnes Evans as she comes to terms with the death of her teenage sister, Tilly.
-When she finds Tilly’s Dungeons & Dragons notebook, she embarks on an action-packed adventure in the imaginary world that was Tilly’s refuge.
-In this high-octane dramatic comedy laden with homicidal fairies, nasty ogres, and 90s pop culture, acclaimed playwright Qui Nguyen offers a heart-pounding homage to the geek and warrior within us all.
+A dramatic comedy about the world of fantasy role-playing games, SHE KILLS MONSTERS tells the story of Agnes Evans as she comes to terms with the death of her teenage sister, Tilly.
+When she finds Tilly’s Dungeons & Dragons notebook, she embarks on an adventure in the imaginary world that was Tilly’s refuge.
+In this high-octane comedy laden with homicidal fairies, nasty ogres, and 90s pop culture, acclaimed playwright Qui Nguyen (VIETGONE, LIVING DEAD IN DENMARK) offers a heart-pounding homage to the geek and warrior within us all.

-Re-imagined for 2019, this production will include site-specific elements that bring audiences into unseen places throughout the Atlas Performing Arts Center – in the elevator, to the basement, and well beyond the limits of the theatre.
+Re-imagined for 2019, this production will include site-specific elements that bring audiences into unseen places throughout the Atlas Performing Arts Center.

 PLEASE NOTE: The small-group immersive experience that begins the show will require audiences to move through multiple non-theatrical spaces.
 The path the audience follows involves about 10 minutes of walking and standing.
 These spaces are ADA accessible and there will be accommodations made for those who need to sit, but please contact email@example.com if you have any questions.